-French is the only language spoken as mother tongue on the five continents.
-An ability to speak French is an advantage on the international job market as it makes you stand out from the crowd.
-A knowledge of French opens the doors of French Speaking companies in different part o the world French is both a working language and an official language of the United Nations, the European Union, UNESCO, International NATO, the Olympic Committee. the International Cross and international courts.
+French is the only language spoken as mother tongue on the five continents and an ability to speak French is an advantage on the international job market.
+A knowledge of French opens the doors of French Speaking companies in different parts of the world and is both a working language and an official language of the United Nations, the European Union, UNESCO, NATO, the International Olympic Committee, the International Red Cross and international courts.
 Language qualifications are highly valued by universities and can be combined with many other subjects on degree courses.